Hperigo/Cinder-ecs/README.md

 }
 ```

-## Entity inheritance
+## Entity & Entity inheritance

-Image that you have a scene with a lot of buttons, the buttons can be a default entity with components, for example:
+Image that you have a scene with a lot of buttons, the buttons can be a default entity with components.
+For example:
 ```
 auto btEntity = mManager.createEntity();
 btEntity->addComponent<Button>(); // handles user input, callback etc..